-named as one of the BEST BOOKS OF 2016 by the age and the sydney morning herald...
+Wardrobe Crisis was named one of the BEST BOOKS OF 2016 by the Sydney Morning Herald.

 "wardrobe crisis" by clare press

 Who makes your clothes?
 This used to be an easy question to answer: it was the seamstress next door, or the tailor on the high street - or you made them yourself.
 Today we rarely know the origins of the clothes hanging in our closets.
 The local shoemaker, dressmaker and milliner are long gone, replaced by a globalised fashion industry worth $1.5 trillion a year.

 In Wardrobe Crisis, fashion journalist Clare Press explores the history and ethics behind what we wear.
 Putting her insider status to good use, Press examines the entire fashion ecosystem, from sweatshops to haute couture, unearthing the roots of today’s buy-and-discard culture.
 She traces the origins of icons like Chanel, Dior and Hermès; charts the rise and fall of the department store; and follows the thread that led us from Marie Antoinette to Carrie Bradshaw.